KewbitXMR/haveno-app/README.md

 Once you have setup your environment, you can obtain the latest current pre-release from the [Releases](https://github.com/KewbitXMR/haveno-plus/releases) page, where there will likely be daily updates.

-*Important*: For the Haveno Plus app to function correctly, you must have Orbot installed and activated on your device.
+**Important**: For the Haveno Plus app to function correctly, you must have Orbot installed and activated on your device.
 Orbot is a free proxy app that empowers other apps to use the internet more securely.
 Follow these instructions to set up Orbot:

-Download Orbot from the Google Play Store or F-Droid.
+Download Orbot from the [Google Play Store](https://play.google.com/store/apps/details?id=org.torproject.android).
 Open Orbot and follow the on-screen instructions to activate it.

 ## Roadmap